-Vanessa Redgrave Fast Facts
+Vanessa Redgrave Fast Facts | CNN

 1979 - Again runs for a seat in parliament on the Workers Revolutionary Party ticket and loses.

-September 13, 1981 - Wins Emmy Best Actress Limited Series or a Special for "Playing for Time."
+September 13, 1981 - Wins Emmy for Best Actress Limited Series or a Special for “Playing for Time.”

 1995 - Becomes a UNICEF Goodwill Ambassador.

-September 10, 2000 - Wins Emmy Best Supporting Actress in a Miniseries or Movie for "If These Walls Could Talk 2."
+September 10, 2000 - Wins Emmy for Best Supporting Actress in a Miniseries or Movie for “If These Walls Could Talk 2.”

-June 8, 2003 - Wins Tony Best Actress Award for "Long Day's Journey into Night."
+June 8, 2003 - Wins the Tony for Best Actress Award for “Long Day’s Journey into Night.”

 June 22, 2004 - The first 10 episodes of the television program “Nip/Tuck” airs with Vanessa and her daughter Joely Richardson playing mother and daughter.